The VM Population Trending Report displays information about:

 - If VMs have been renamed or if the amount of reserved memory or CPU has been changed, those details appear in the VM Details section of the report.

-- Because it's not possible for Commander to retrieve historical data when an SCVMM managed system is added, the VM Population Trending report may not display data for VMs in SCVMM managed systems until VM activity has occurred.
-Wait until the day after the managed system was added to Commander to generate the report.
+- Because it's not possible for Commander to retrieve historical data when an SCVMM cloud account is added, the VM Population Trending report may not display data for VMs in SCVMM cloud accounts until VM activity has occurred.
+Wait until the day after the cloud account was added to Commander to generate the report.

 Reports > Change & Configuration Management > VM Population Trending